 Dr. Trabue works with individuals with Autistic Spectrum Disorders (such as Asperger’s Syndrome) directed toward increasing social awareness and prosocial behaviors.
 In addition to individual therapy with adults, Dr. Trabue offers: relationship therapy, parent training and small group work with women.
 Dr. Trabue facilitates psycho-educational seminars in the community to increase understanding of children with special needs.
 She works with corporations to provide counselling, seminars, and evaluations to employees to help them identify ways to optimize their performance in the work place.
 She also works with social service agencies and attorneys.

-Director of Events – Autism FYI Organization
+Board of Directors, Director of Events – Autism FYI Organization

 Marie graduated from UMUC with a BS in Marketing.
 She currently works in the local sales office for a manufacturing company and resides in Pasadena MD.
 Marie has a long-standing presence in volunteerism, spending the last two decades in music ministry with a special focus on helping young people find their voice.
 One of the original team members for Daytime Stars and Strikes, a charity event featuring soap opera actors, Marie has enjoyed fostering the growth and promotion of this event which raises funds for The Autism Society of America.
 Having both family and friends in the autism community, Marie is thrilled to be part of the Autism FYI team and can be reached at firstname.lastname@example.org.
 We welcome Marie as an integral part of the Board of Directors.